wilsontelab/svx-mdi-tools/README.md

 ---
 ## Quick Start Method 1: multi-suite installation (recommended)

-You can install MDI tool suites in one of two ways: as a **multi-suite installation** that carries one or more distinct tool suites (recommended), or as a more contained **single-suite installation** dedicated to just the svx-mdi-tools suite.
+You can install MDI tool suites in one of two ways: as a **multi-suite installation** that carries one or more distinct tool suites (recommended), or as a contained **single-suite installation** dedicated to just the svx-mdi-tools suite.

 In the recommended multi-suite mode, you will:
 - clone and install the MDI framework